 About the Major

+Hamilton’s Chemical Physics Program is for students interested in teaching science at the high school level or pursuing a science-based profession directly after graduation.
+Students advance to the intermediate level in both disciplines but are not required to take theory-level courses in either.
+The emphasis is on balance.
 As an interdisciplinary program, chemical physics draws on the shared resources of two strong departments and exemplifies the College’s approach to making connections across fields and perspectives.

 Research Methods in Chemistry